Soil Stabilization—A Comprehensive Guide to Techniques and Applications

 - Sequence of operations, curing, and environmental conditions

-Soil Classification and Evaluation
+Soil Types and Evaluation

 Understanding soil types and their properties is crucial in the selection of appropriate techniques.
 Excavation and grading contractors often deal with various soil types, including gravel, sand, silt, clay, and combinations of these.
-The classification of these soils is based on particle size and Atterberg Limits (plastic limit and liquid limit), according to standards set by the American Association of State Highway and Transportation Officials (AASHTO) and the American Society for Testing & Materials (ASTM D2487 and ASTM D3282).

 The AASHTO Soil Classification System classifies soils into seven major groups A-1 to A-7.
 Most of the major groups have subgroups based on the gradation, plasticity index, and group index.
 A-1, A-2, and A-3 are granular soils with 35% or less passing the #200 sieve.